"Weird Al" Yankovic: Legacy and influence

 With "Word Crimes" from Mandatory Fun debuting at No. 39 on the Billboard Hot 100 in 2014, Yankovic became the third musical artist after Michael Jackson and Madonna to have a song in the Top 40 of the Billboard Hot 100 over each decade since the 1980s, his other Top 40 songs being "Eat It", "Smells Like Nirvana", and "White & Nerdy".
 Since then, only U2 and Kenny G have also entered this group.
 Billboard named Yankovic No. 15 of the top 100 music video artists of all time in an August 2020 compilation, addressing that alongside his musical fame, "his accompanying video parodies are a vital part of the recipe".

 With his four-decade career, Yankovic's work has also influenced newer artists.
 Andy Samberg of the group The Lonely Island considered Yankovic an influence during his childhood.
 Lin-Manuel Miranda directly credits Yankovic as an influence on his musical Hamilton.
 Television producer Michael Schur considered that Yankovic's music represented a "deep egalitarian spirit of our culture" that allowed his comedy writers to reflect on society within his shows.

-Certain polka musicians (such as Nick Smyth of the Dreadnoughts) have criticized Yankovic's use of polka as comedy, saying that it contributes to the "dumb Euro" stereotype of portraying Central and Eastern European culture as goofy or unintelligent.
-Smyth says that Yankovic has "unwittingly taught the next two generations that polka is just a mashup comedy style", detracting from and reversing the community-building role that social dance music such as polka has always fulfilled.

 In 2020, Mark Riedl, a researcher at Georgia Tech, created an algorithm that generates lyrics to match the rhyme and syllable schemes of preexisting songs.
 The algorithm was called "Weird A.I.
 Yankovic" in reference to Yankovic's similar song parodies.

+While a large percentage of Yankovic's fanbase are from those that grew up with his music during the 1980s and 1990s, these fans have since become parents of their own and have shared their love of Yankovic's music with their children, and many of his more recent live tours in the 2020s are attended by both generations of fans, particularly fathers with their sons.